CorentinDeBoisset/git-glimpse/README.md

     make all

+## Configure for ZSH

+You can add a right prompt in ZSH, by using the following line in your `.zshrc`:

+    RPROMPT='$(git-glimpse --zsh-mode)'

+The exact path to git-glimpse can be found using `which git-glimpse`

 ## Using the CLI

-You can configure the icons outputed by this tool with the following arguments:
+You can configure the output of this tool with the following arguments:

     usage: git-glimpse [<options>]